 - DBTAC Rocky Mountain ADA Center.
 Information and on-line videos about child care and the ADA.
 This is one of 10 regional centers providing ADA information and technical assistance.
 The Rocky Mountain Center offers a variety of helpful materials related to child care.

 - The Child Care Law Center.
 The center offers ADA and child care information in English, Spanish and Chinese.
 Some materials are downloadable.
 Others are available for purchase.

 - Americans with Disabilities Act (ADA) Information for Child Care Providers.
-A brief overview of the ADA and child care on the Oregon Child Care Division’s website.
+A brief overview of the ADA and child care on the Oregon Office of Child Care’s website.
 The overview was written by staff of Disability Rights Oregon.

 Section 504 of the Rehabilitation Act of 1973 is federal legislation designed to protect the civil rights of individuals with disabilities.
 Section 504 applies to child care settings that receive federal funds, such as USDA food assistance or state child care subsidies.

 The Oregon Department of Education Office of Child Care licenses and certifies child care centers and family child care providers.

 Section 414-300-0400 of Oregon’s Administrative Rules applies to certified child care centers.
 Section 414-350-0060 applies to certified family child care homes.
 Under “Enrollment,” both sets of rules state:

 (3) As required by state and federal civil rights laws and the Americans with Disabilities Act (ADA), the center shall not discriminate against any child on the basis of race, religion, color, national origin, gender, marital status of parent, or because of a need for special care.